prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

 * ``ebicsHEVRequest`` / ``ebicsHEVResponse``:  Always unauthenticated and unencrypted.
 Used **only** for query/response of the host's EBICS version.
+* ``ebicsUnsecuredRequest``: Request without signature or encryption (beyond TLS).
+Used for INI and HIA.
 * ``ebicsKeyManagementResponse``:  Unauthenticated response.
 Used for key management responses and sometimes **also** to deliver error messages that are not signed by the bank (such as "invalid request").
 * ``ebicsNoPubKeyDigestsRequest``: Signed request that *does not* contain the hash of the bank's public key that the client expects.
 Used for key management, specifically only the HPB order type.
 * ``ebicsRequest`` / ``ebicsResponse``
+* ``ebicsUnsignedRequest``: Not used anymore.
+Was used in FTAM migration with the HSA order type.

 EBICS Transaction